 The Madrid North CWP will capture contact water from the Madrid North concentrator area, ore stockpile, and waste rock pile.
-The pond will be situated against the contact water berm and access road and is discussed in more detail in the Contact Water Pond Berm Thermal Modelling report (SRK, 2017d).
-At the maximum level, the freeboard against the contact water access road berm is 1.3 m.
+The pond will be situated against the contact water berm and access road

 The pond should be operated at a near-empty level such that capacity is always available for the design rainfall and snowmelt events.
 After an inflow event, resulting from snowmelt or a precipitation event, pumps should be activated to dewater the Madrid North CWP to one of the following locations: